EmanueleGallone/OmnetProject/README.md

 # OmnetProject

 Simulation of an M/M/1 Queue with reconfigurable n-priority queues.
+Look at net.ned file to change parameters.